Patbox/StyledPlayerList/README.md

   },
   // Modifies how player name is displayed
   "player": {
-    // Toggles this feature.
+    // Toggles changing of player name on the list.
     "modify_name": false,
-    // Toggles modification of text on right of player name "modify_right_text": false,
+    // Toggles modification of text on right of player name.
+Available since 3.3.0+1.20.3 "modify_right_text": false,
+    // Toggles setting of different player positions on player list with a sorting index.
+Available since 3.6.0+1.21.2 "modify_list_order": false,
+    // Toggles modification of player name visibility on player list through hidden parameter.
+Available since 3.6.0+1.21.2, always enabled before.
+    "modify_visibility": false,
     // Hides player name from player list.
 Doesn't have any effect on commands, suggestions or entity visibility!
     "hidden": false,
     // Disables this formatting, forcing it to use vanilla one.
     "passthrough": false,
     // Default format of player name
     "format": "%player:displayname%",
-    // Text displayed on right of the name "right_text": "",
+    // Text displayed on right of the name.
+Available since 3.3.0+1.20.3 "right_text": "",
     // Enables sending updates when player sends a message "update_on_chat_message": false,